 If a USB flash disk, external hard disk or memory card has already been removed improperly and file system has been damaged, the Do you want to scan and fix Removable Disk dialog in Windows Vista and 7 appears after you reconnect the device.
 Always click Scan and fix (recommended) to prevent possible data loss.

-In Windows 8, a notification appears on top right of screen (called Toast notification), stating "There's a problem with this drive.
+In Windows 8 and 8.1, a notification appears on top right of screen (called Toast notification), stating "There's a problem with this drive.
 Scan the drive now and fix it."
 Click the notification.

 In Windows Vista and 7, Check Disk will appear.
 By default, Automatically fix file system errors is already selected, so continue by clicking Start.

-In Windows 8, Repair this drive dialog appears.
+In Windows 8 and 8.1, Repair this drive dialog appears.
 Click Repair drive.

 After repairing the file system problems, a Some problems were found and fixed dialog appears.
 Click Close.